goetzrobin/we-still-alive-netlify/src/pages/index.md

     image: /img/img_3925.jpg
   description: "I am an undergraduate, Pre-Medical student at Thomas Jefferson
-    University, the home of Sidney Kimmel Medical College with an interest in medicine and cardio-pediatric surgery.
+    University, the home of Sidney Kimmel Medical College with an interest in medicine and cardiothoracic-pediatric surgery.
 I seek solid reasons to better explain the every-day miracle of life through medical-related evidence that as well those arise from personal actual studies and experiences. "
 mission:
   side: Mission
   heading: >-